hazelcast/hazelcast/hazelcast-documentation/src/hostedmancenter/HostedManagementCenter.md

 ![](images/Home-PartitionDistribution.jpg)

 You can see each node's partition percentages by moving the mouse cursor on the chart.
-In the above example, you can see the node "127.0.0.1:5708" has 5.64% of the total partition count (which is 271 by default and configurable, please see [Advanced Configuration Properties](http://hazelcast.org/docs/latest/manual/html-single/hazelcast-documentation.html#advanced-configuration-properties)).
+In the above example, you can see the node "127.0.0.1:5708" has 5.64% of the total partition count (which is 271 by default and configurable, please see [System Properties](#system-properties)).

 ## System Warnings
 This part of the page shows informative warnings in situations like shutting down a node, as shown below.